Points of reference

 Jean-François Augoyard is senior researcher at CNRS in France.
 After studying philosophy (research on Giordano Bruno), aesthetics and musicology (Conservatoire National of Lyon and Gregorian Institute), he started teaching in the French national education system.

-Mark Bain (1966) is an American contemporary sound and installation artist.
+Mark Bain (born in 1966) is an American contemporary sound and installation artist, living in Holland.
 His work focuses on the investigation of vibrational mechanics at the threshold between sound, science and architecture, often through the means of site-specific installations.

 Karen Bakker studies the implications of digital innovation for governance and sustainability.
 Her current research project is situated at the confluence of two transformational trends: digitization and global environmental change.